 The best way to store large quantities of water is in large 55-gallon barrels.
 Make sure they are food-grade and BPA free.

 Unconventional places to hide your food and water include in fake air vents, inside trash cans, inside Pringle’s cans, in fake pipes, in PVC pipes buried underground, inside trees, inside barns, inside wells, in abandoned cars, inside pots and pans you don’t use, and in your garage.
-Ensure all the conditions previously mentioned to avoid food spoilage.
+Ensure all the conditions to avoid food spoilage.

 Use oxygen absorbers to improve the shelf life of your foods.

 Don’t forget comfort foods, they can make a huge difference in your day.
 By comfort food we do not mean chocolate and biscuits but high calorie, high carb, simply prepared meals that may induce nostalgia – like gran’s Irish stew or mom’s apple crumble.